 Also known as Lal Qila, Fort Rouge or Red Fort of Agra, the Agra Fort is a UNESCO world heritage site.
 It is situated at a distance of about 2.5 km north-west of the famous Taj Mahal.
 The construction of the massive fort of red sandstone by the banks of Yamuna river was started by emperor Akbar.

 The Red Fort was the official seat of Mughal rule and authority from 1648 onwards, when the 5th Mughal emperor, Shah Jahan, decided to move the capital of the empire from Agra to Delhi.
 Constructed using red sandstone, it remains one of the architectural marvels of the Mughal era.
-In 2007, it became a UNESCO World Heritage Site.
+It is one of the monuments in India which has been granted the status of a UNESCO World Heritage Site.
+It was awarded this distinction in 2007.

 The former residence of the royal family of Mysore, the Mysore Palace is an extremely breath-taking example of the Indo-Sarcenic style of architecture.
 It was built in the year 1912 for the 24th Ruler of the Wodeyar Dynasty, and is till date one of the biggest palaces in the country.
 It's one of the most popular and well known tourist attractions in India.